What is new product development (NPD)?

 - Finance: Create a specific investment for the strategic innovation portfolio and approve it in the budget year.
 Make it large enough to start at least three projects (in round figures, about $10M per thousand employees).

 The venture board manages the innovation portfolio.
-It greenlights programs or segments for investment, reviewing the allocation of resources and the budgeting.
+It greenlights programs or segments for investment, reviewing the allocation of resources and budgeting.
 The venture board performs a high-level review of the budget on a regular basis, twice per year in some companies.

 It is also this board’s responsibility as executives to foster any cultural changes needed to support the portfolio of innovative ideas.
 They own the product portfolio and are tasked with maintaining this perspective.